riggsd/guano-py/doc/guano_specification.md

 a binary representation for floating point data (eg. IEEE 754), but rather requires the base10 string literal representation.

-Newlines must be specified with the \n linefeed (UTF-8 and ASCII 0x0A) character only.
+Newlines must be specified with the '\n' linefeed (UTF-8 and ASCII 0x0A) character only.

-Values which need to encode a literal newline should write the string '\n'.
-Correspondingly, software which reads fields that support multi-line string values should interpret the literal string '\n' as a newline.
-This specification makes no attempt to define an escape to encode the literal string '\n' with a meaning apart from "newline"; deal with it.
+Values which need to encode a literal newline should write the two-byte string "\n" (UTF-8 and ASCII 0x5C, 0x6E).
+Correspondingly, software which reads fields that support multi-line string values should interpret the literal string "\n" as a newline.
+At this time, this specification makes no attempt to define an escape for encoding the literal string "\n" with a meaning apart from "newline".

 Extra whitespace may be used when formatting field names and values; whitespace should be trimmed upon reading.
 This gives writing implementations freedom to